La Milonguera is a student organization at Purdue University devoted to the

-The callout will include a 1 hr presentation includes a performance, a demo class, and a brief intro to the club's activities performed by leading club members.
+The callout will last about 1 hour presentation includes a performance, a demo class, and a brief intro to the club's activities performed by leading club members.

 We are a great, welcoming, and passionate student organization promoting Argentine Tango social dancing that is open to any Greater Lafayette, IN community member: everyone welcome!

 "IS TANGO FOR ME?"
 CHECK LIST:

 - Want to meet more people in my leisure time?

 - Want more emotional experience in my life?

 - Want to relieve stress in a healthy, beautiful way?

 - Want your heart to throb?

 - Do I need any previous experience to start tango?
 No, many of our members had no dance experience at all